 You may have a reduced libido as your priorities shift towards those of parenthood.
 Taking care of a new-born baby is a lot of work, and your number one priority often changes to focus on meeting all your child’s needs.
 While you listen to your parental instincts and take on this new challenge, your sex drive might be reduced so that you’re better able to focus.

 No matter what kind of birth you have, childbirth often sees the body you’ve known for your adult life change in ways you might not have expected.
 It’s normal to need time to get used to these changes before you want to share them with anyone else.

 It’s possible that if you’re experiencing a loss of libido, along with other symptoms, that you might have postnatal depression.
 While postnatal depression is common (1 in 10 new parents experience postnatal depression), it’s not normal and you don’t have to suffer with it alone.
 If you think you might have postnatal depression, you should talk to your doctor and your loved ones for support.

 While not wanting to have sex for a while after birth is normal, if it continues it’s a good idea to speak to a doctor about it and take note of any other signs that you might be experiencing postnatal depression.

 The key thing to remember when having sex after birth is to do what feels right (and good!) for you.
-If you have any questions about restarting your sex life after birth, let us know in the comments below or DM us on Instagram!
+If you have any questions about restarting your sex life after birth or your own tips to share, let us know in the comments.